 Investing in mortgage-related and other asset-backed securities - Mortgage-related securities, such as mortgage-backed securities, and other asset-backed securities, include debt obligations that represent interests in pools of mortgages or other income-bearing assets, such as consumer loans or receivables.
 While such securities are subject to the risks associated with investments in debt instruments generally (for example, credit, extension and interest rate risks), they are also subject to other and different risks.
 Mortgage-backed and other asset-backed securities are subject to changes in the payment patterns of borrowers of the underlying debt, potentially increasing the volatility of the securities and an underlying fund's net asset value.
 When interest rates fall, borrowers are more likely to refinance or prepay their debt before its stated maturity.
 This may result in an underlying fund having to reinvest the proceeds in lower yielding securities, effectively reducing the underlying fund's income.
-Conversely, if interest rates rise and borrowers repay their debt more slowly than expected, the time in which the mortgage-backed and other assetbacked securities.
+Conversely, if interest rates rise and borrowers repay their debt more slowly than expected, the time in which the mortgage-backed and other asset-backed securities are paid off could be extended, reducing an underlying fund's cash available for reinvestment in higher yielding securities.
 Mortgage-backed securities are also subject to the risk that underlying borrowers will be unable to meet their obligations and the value of property that secures the mortgages may decline in value and be insufficient, upon foreclosure, to repay the associated loans.
 Investments in asset-backed securities are subject to similar risks.